 Monopoly Star Wars

 Another blockbuster license, but it’s not just a Star Wars theme on top of the standard monopoly.
-Game revolves around the conflict of rebels versus the empire and that 2 team competition is what makes this edition stand out.
+The game revolves around the conflict of rebels versus the empire and that 2 team competition is what makes this edition stand out.

-Popular monopoly game mechanics such as trade, rent, jail and chance cards (“Force cards”) are still included, but players cannot go bankrupt, instead they lose bases.
+Popular monopoly game mechanics such as trade, rent, jail, and chance cards (“Force cards”) are still included, but players cannot go bankrupt, instead, they lose bases.
 Game is best played with teams of two, rebels against the empire.
-Maximum of 4 players are supported and that is also the only player number, I suggest playing this edition with.
+A maximum of 4 players are supported and that is also the only player number, I suggest playing this edition with.

 - Special empire vs. rebels rules